-In the age of digitalisation, technological demand grows daily even in highly conservative areas.
-Smart medical devices and enhanced medical software products such as the AI-powered insulin pump or Embody's pre-operative planning software allow a seamless user experience, reduce risk and apply new approaches such as AI or VR to help reduce the cost of diagnosis.
+In the age of digitalisation, technology demand grows daily even in highly conservative areas.
+Smart medical devices and enhanced medical software products such as the Alpowered insulin pump or Embody's pre-operative planning software allow a seamless user experience, reduce risk and apply new approaches such as AI or VR to help reduce the cost of diagnosis.

-A lot of medical device companies are now at the beginning of their digitalisation journey.
-Some of these manufacturers historically have no software technology capabilities in-house.
-At the same time, there are also niche start-ups in the industry, which are founded by doctors who are struggling with software development expertise and resources.
+Many medical device companies are now at the beginning of their digitalisation journey.
+Some of these manufacturers historically have no software technology capabilities inhouse.
+At the same time, there are also niche startups in the industry, which are founded by doctors who are struggling with software development expertise and resources.

-While the option of building an in-house technology department could still be considered, this approach requires significant upfront investment and can extend time-to-market.
+While the option of building an in-house technology department could still be considered, this approach requires significant upfront investment and can extend timeto-market.
 Therefore, involving a technology partner may be a solution that will offer the required expertise and resources for the long-term journey towards digitalisation.

 According to ISO 13485 and ISO 9000-family standards, a manufacturer should control the outsourced processes and remain responsible for them.
-So, if you are a CIO of a medical device manufacturer and you're just starting out on the journey of selecting a software technology partner, you will need to perform due diligence on companies you consider working with.
+Therefore, if you are a chief information officer (CIO) of a medical device manufacturer and you're just starting out on the journey of selecting a software technology partner, you will need to perform due diligence on companies you consider working with.
 Alongside some of the obvious points like technology expertise and cost estimates, here are a couple of other things to consider as part of the selection criteria: